 - French culture and philosophy: Students will study the phenomena which have shaped the culture and intellect of France since the 19th century.
 Your courses will focus on literary, artistic and philosophical movements in the city of Paris, and the personalities who influenced French expression and thought.

 Exciting opportunities to study abroad in France

-When you study French you can will enjoy extensive travel opportunities and study support.
+When you study French Studies you can will enjoy extensive travel opportunities and study support.

 Thanks to the generous bequest of the French department's foundation Professor, Kelver Hartley, French students at UON have the opportunity to gain life-changing skills and experiences in France, as well as to apply what they have learned within their degree.

-You can study French at UON through various pathways:
+You can study French Studies at the University of Newcastle through various pathways: